jpuopolo67/linuxdoc/README.md

 	* volume group - group of hard disks
 	* physical extents - hard disk divisions (pieces)
 	* logical volumes are made up of 1 or more extents
+* MBR and GPT are different partition schemes
+	* MBR is older
+	* GPT is newer and supports much larger disk, files, file names, etc.

 ### Network & Connectivity
 * ip - manipulate IP information